dgaydukov/cert-aws/files/sa.md

 Stopping is required cause Amazon has to move the VM to a different piece of hardware with the available resources for the size change.
 If you are using CF template and change `InstanceType` there, CF smart enough to stop/change/start your instance (so it won't create new one with new instance type).
-* horizontal - add more instances, no need for downtime ASG (auto-scaling group) - allows you scale you system dynamic/manual way.
-Dynamic (as opposed to manual where you manually modify number of running instances) scaling policy types:
+* horizontal - add more instances, no need for downtime ASG (auto-scaling group) - allows you scale you system.
+There are 3 types:
+* manual scaling - manually change number of mix/max/desired instances in asg, so it would add/remove ec2 accordingly
+* predictive scaling (proactive approach) - dynamically change number of running instances based on ML algo that would predict load on the next 48 hours, based on previous load
+* on demand or dynamic scaling (reactive approach) - dynamically change number of running instances based on some params:
     * Simple scaling - scale based on a single scaling adjustment.
     * Step scaling - same as several simple policies joined together by steps.
     Suppose you want to increase number of ec2 based on cpu utilization, and have following rules:
     0% < cpu < 30% -- add 1 ec2
     30% < cpu < 60% -- add 2 ec2
     cpu > 60% -- add 3 ec2
     Of course you can create 3 simple policy and 3 CloudWatch alarm for each step.
 But it too much, so it's better to have 1 alarm and 1 step policy.
-** Be aware that step policy `MetricIntervalLowerBound/MetricIntervalUpperBound` add this value to value from CloudWatch alarm.
+    Be aware that step policy `MetricIntervalLowerBound/MetricIntervalUpperBound` add this value to value from CloudWatch alarm.
 So if you don't want you should leave lower bound, cause you are not allowed to set negative values  (take a look at `cloudformation/asg-simple-step.yml`)
     * Target tracking scaling - scale based on a target value for a specific metric (ASG create CloudWatch alarms that trigger the scaling policy).
 So if you don't want to mess with alarms and want smart system that can scale out/in based on some metric you should use it.
-With this smart policy cloudwatch alarm and step adjusment policy created behind the scene, and manage number of ec2 based on target
+    With this smart policy cloudwatch alarm and step adjustment policy created behind the scene, and manage number of ec2 based on target
         * ASGAverageCPUUtilization - based on cpu consumption
         * ALBRequestCountPerTarget - based on number of requests for elb
         * ASGAverageNetworkIn/ASGAverageNetworkOut - based on average number of bytes
-* Scheduled policy - specify changin of min/max instances based on some scheduled value (for example you know your peak hours every day). crontab notation is used for this.
+* Scheduled scaling - specify changing of min/max instances based on some scheduled value (for example you know your peak hours every day). crontab notation is used for this.
 You can also create your own custom metrics.
 But it should change based on number of instances (latency is bad and won't work, cause adding/removing instances doesn't directly affect response time)
 If you have single ec2 and you need to deploy java project there, you can just ssh there and put .jar file directly.
 But if you are managing a fleet of ec2 using ASG you would better to use efs and put your .jar there, so whenever new ec2 is started it would take this .jar and run your app.
 Types of scaling: